samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

 | train loss        | 0.0263  | 0.0255  | 0.0186  | 0.0209  | 0.0203  | 0.0210  |
 | validation loss   | 0.0391  | 0.0336  | 0.0297  | 0.0310  | 0.0348  | 0.0292  |
 | final score       | 0.3722  | 0.4060  | 0.4364  | 0.4198  | 0.4198  | 0.4270  |

-In additional to tuning parameter for accuracy, I also tried used no. of different value of **workers** parameter in order to speedup the training time.
-However, it seems no significant improvement thus I stick back to default value.

 The following shown the training curves of each training: